meteor/meteor/source/environment-variables.md

 The `smtp://` form is for mail servers which support encryption via `STARTTLS` or those that do not use encryption at all and is most common for servers on port 587 and _sometimes_ port 25.
 On the other hand, the `smtps://` form (the `s` stands for "secure") should be used if the server only supports TLS/SSL (and does not support connection upgrade with `STARTTLS`) and is most common for servers on port 465.

+## METEOR_DISABLE_OPTIMISTIC_CACHING
+(_production_)

+When running `meteor build` or `meteor deploy` you can set `METEOR_DISABLE_OPTIMISTIC_CACHING=1` to speed up your build time.

+Since optimistic in-memory caching is one of the more memory-intensive parts of the build system, setting the environment variable `METEOR_DISABLE_OPTIMISTIC_CACHING=1` can help improve memory usage during meteor build, which seems to improve the total build times.
+This configuration is perfectly safe because the whole point of optimistic caching is to keep track of previous results for future rebuilds, but in the case of meteor `build` or `deploy` there's only ever one initial build, so the extra bookkeeping is unnecessary.

 ## METEOR_SETTINGS
 (_production_)